JanssenProject/jans/docs/janssen-server/reference/kubernetes/config-secret-keys.md

     }
     ```

-1. Persistence is set to `spanner` or secrets/configmaps backend is set to `google`:
+1. Secrets/configmaps backend is set to `google`:

     ```json
     "_secret": {